Quick Take: Transporting Patient One – Coronavirus in the US

 Snohomish County, Washington, officials describe the EMS transport of the first confirmed 2019-nCoV patient in the U.S.

-OTTAWA, Ontario — The Paramedic Chiefs of Canada (PCC) hosted an informational webinar on the 2019-nCoV (Wuhan coronavirus) in conjunction with FirstWatch.
+OTTAWA, Ontario — The Paramedic Chiefs of Canada (PCC) hosted an informational webinar on the novel coronavirus (2019-nCoV) in conjunction with FirstWatch.
 The PCC began holding similar discussions during the SARS outbreak and worked with FirstWatch during the subsequent H1N1 and Ebola outbreaks.
 During the webinar, participants received an update on the Coronavirus and, benefited from a briefing from the team from Snohomish County, Washington, where the first North American patient (known as Patient One) was confirmed and transported by EMS.

 Eric Cooper, M.D., medical program director of Snohomish County EMS; along with Scott Dorsey, assistant chief/planning from Snohomish County Fire District 7; as well as Kurt Mills, executive director of Snohomish County 911, outlined the patient notification movement, planning, interagency cooperation and the all-important debrief that occurred after the fact.